 Leishmania spp., a group of protozoan parasites belonging to the genus Leishmania, cause leishmaniasis.
 The parasites are transmitted through the bites of phlebotomine sand flies and are widely distributed throughout the world, although uncommon within the United States.
 Leishmaniasis may manifest as either cutaneous (skin lesions) or visceral (internal organs) forms.
 Visceral leishmaniasis is primarily caused by L. donovani and L. infantum.
 The panel detects all species within the Leishmania genus, including visceral and cutaneous species; however, reduced sensitivity was observed for L. infantum.
 Only visceral leishmaniasis is expected to be detected in whole blood specimens.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.